1. What is the Difference Between HTTP and HTTPS?

 - Sensitive information (financial, member info, login credentials) should only be entered or accessed using HTTPS websites.

 - A website using HTTPS does NOT mean it is legitimate and safe to use!
-HTTPS can be easily implemented by any website.
+It only indicates the website employs encryption to protect any sensitive information you send or receive from the website.
+HTTPS can be easily implemented by any website - this includes malicious sites..

-- Web browsers will display a padlock icon in the address bar to indicate when a website is using HTTPS .
+- Most web browsers today will provide you with a visual aid, such as a padlock icon in the address bar, to indicate if the website you are connected to is using HTTPS.
 The URL will also begin with https://

-SSL Certificates verify the identity of a website, as well as provide the unique encryption keys used to encrypt and decrypt information sent over HTTPS to that website.
+An SSL certificate is the mechanism used by a website to encrypt sensitive information that you send or receive.
+Sensitive information includes your login credentials, bank account numbers, and you home address.
+Additionally, SSL certificates help verify the identity of a website, as well as provide the unique encryption keys used to encrypt and decrypt information sent between your computer and the website.

-- Certificates are issued by a Certification Authority to a specific entity.
+- SSL Certificates are issued by a Certification Authority to a specific entity.

 - Verifies the identity of the website it is issued to.